-Miami-Dade County Public Schools will transport approximately 45,000 students a day this school year, using a fleet of 999 buses on 861 school-bus routes.
+Miami-Dade County Public Schools will transport approximately 35,000 students a day this school year, using a fleet of 999 buses on 800 school-bus routes.
 The service is for students who live more than two (2) miles from their assigned school and for students with special needs in some instances.

-Before school begins, parents/guardians of all students eligible for bus transportation will receive a post card from the school district identifying the student's bus stop and times of pick-up and delivery.
-Information on student bus assignments will be posted on the Parent Portal at www.dadeschools.net.
-The information on bus assignments on the Parent Portal is updated each night.
-Parents/guardians are encouraged to check the Parent Portal throughout the school year to obtain the most current information on their children's bus assignment.
+Before school begins, parents/guardians of all students eligible for bus transportation should log on the BusPlannerWeb and view the bus assignment.
+The information is updated nightly, and a link is provided on the parent portal.
+Parents/guardians are encouraged to check the BusPlannerWeb throughout the school year to obtain the most current information on their children's bus assignment.